maxjacobson/film_snob/README.md

 Run `rake spec` to run all of the tests.

+If you like TDD, you might want to run `guard` instead, which will listen for your changes and auto-run your tests when you save them or the related files.

 ## Code Style

 Run `rake style` to confirm the codebase is looking stylish.